collective/collective.liches/README.rst

 Usage
 ======

-Configure the access to your liches Linkchecker serser and which content types will be displayed on your link checker start page in the plone control panel:
+Configure the access to your Liches_ Linkchecker server and which content types will be displayed on your link checker start page in the plone control panel.
+The 'Secrect Key' is you Liches_ API Key and used to update existing pages in the Liches server

 .. image:: https://raw.github.com/collective/collective.liches/master/docs/liches-settings.png